Arthur, Prince of Wales

 Arthur, Prince of Wales; Credit: Wikipedia

-The first child of King Henry VII of England, the first Tudor monarch, and Elizabeth of York, daughter of King Edward IV, niece of King Richard III, and sister of King Edward V, was born purposefully in Winchester, England which was once the capital of the Kingdom of Wessex, on September 20, 1486.
+The first child of King Henry VII of England, the first Tudor monarch, and Elizabeth of York, daughter of King Edward IV, niece of King Richard III, and sister of King Edward V, was born purposefully in Winchester, England, once the capital of the Kingdom of Wessex, on September 20, 1486.
 The name Arthur was chosen in hopes that he would bring a new Arthurian age to the new Tudor dynasty.

 Arthur was christened on September 24, 1486, at Winchester Cathedral.
 His godparents were: